 The Supreme Court ruled on June 24, 2013, by a vote of 7 to 1, to vacate the Circuit Court's opinion and remand the case back to the 5th Circuit for review under the "strict scrutiny" standard.

 The 5th Circuit heard oral arguments on November 13, 2013, and ruled in favor of UT by a vote of 2 to 1 on July 15, 2014.
 On November 12, 2014, the 5th Circuit declined to rehear the case.
 Fisher petitioned to have the Supreme Court to review the case again, and that request was granted on June 29, 2015.
-The case will be heard by the Supreme Court in the fall of 2015.
+Oral argument before the Supreme Court is scheduled for December 9, 2015.

 See Fisher v.
 University of Texas, 631 F.3d 213 (5th Cir.
 2011).